daz7474/Netmatters-HTML-Assignment/README.md

 3. **Import the Database:**

-    Import the db-dump to create the required tables.
+    Import the db-dump.sql file to create the required tables.

 4. **View the Project:**